KiranPanesar/MXLMediaView/README.md

 Usage
 -----
-The only externa dependency is on Apple' [UIImage+ImageEffects](https://developer.apple.com/downloads/download.action?path=wwdc_2013/wwdc_2013_sample_code/ios_uiimageeffects.zip), which is included in this repo.
+The only externa dependency is on Apple's [UIImage+ImageEffects](https://developer.apple.com/downloads/download.action?path=wwdc_2013/wwdc_2013_sample_code/ios_uiimageeffects.zip), which is included in this repo.

 The process of showing an image in your app is dead simple.
 First import the class:
 ```objectivec